 Unlock the Soul's Code

-What are Archetypes and why use it for self development?
+What are Archetypes and why use it for Personal-development?

 Remy Nirschl is certified Archetypal Consultant through CMED (Caroline Myss’s Online Education).
 Learn more about working with Remy Nirschl.

 Caroline Myss’s book, Sacred Contract, identifies four survival archetypes embedded in every person: The Child, the Victim, the Prostitute, and the Saboteur.
-These archetypal responders swoosh in when your sense of security is threatened (real or imagined).
-Each address specific challenges that will have you confront your self-esteem.
+These archetypal respondents swoosh in when your sense of security is threatened (real or imagined).
+Each address specific challenges that will have you confront your